hnakae/go-club/_posts/using-influence.md

 On the left, Black is up by 9.5 points with a 96.7% chance to win this game, according to Katago.
 On the right, White is up by 8.3 points with a 96.4% chance to win.

-This is why "Don't surround territory with thickness" is such an important proverb, putting it at #20 in my top 20 proverbs.
-Using the factory for its intended purpose to generate more profit, in the game of Go, looks like this.

-Of course, there are exceptions, but gaining in-game experience will sort that out.
-As long as you understand this proverb, you can be assured that improper use of thickness will not be the thing that holds back your progression.
-Please remember this proverb.
+---

+## Conclusion

+By focusing on just defending your points when you have power, you are missing out on an opportunity to accomplish multiple things at once.
+By using your influence (thick wall with no defects) to attack, you can force your opponent to play defensive moves that make very little points.
+And you can force them to play towards an uninteresting direction of play.
+And on top of this, _you_ get to play the expansive moves that potentially both players were looking at for future development.

+So when you play against a territorial opponent and end up with a lot of influence, remember this proverb, "Don't surround territory with thickness", and you will be able to generate the positive exchange that power can afford.

+---

-I hope that this article served to clarify this proverb regarding the use of thickness, and also to serve as food for thought and inspiration for your next game.
+I hope that this article served to clarify this proverb regarding the use of thickness, and to serve as food for thought and inspiration for your next game.

+-Hiro Nakae